ccalbete/qa-eng-test-interview/cypress/README.md

-# Cypress Test Suite for Dashboard Sales in VISTRO Application
+# Cypress Test Suite for Dashboard Sales in VRISTO Application

 ## Overview